 In my experience, our peers in ITSM and IT-support roles often find industry statistics to be helpful, reassuring, inspirational, or maybe even unbelievable (which can be both a good and bad thing depending on their credibility).
 And there’s usually significant interest in what everyone else is doing, or is planning to do.

-It’s one of the two reasons why ITSM.tools ran its third ITSM future-content poll.
+It’s one of the two reasons why ITSM.tools ran its third ITSM future-content poll to better understand the hottest ITSM trends for 2020.
 First, we get a steer on which ITSM topic areas our readers want more information and help on in 2020.
 Second, the results of the poll help us to see where the ITSM industry is looking, and potentially heading, in the year ahead – in this case during 2020, and likely beyond.What did #ITSM pros select as the most important ITSM topic areas for @ITSM_tools to publish content on in 2020?
 Find out here.
 Click To Tweet

 We asked the voting ITSM pros to select up to five of 30 topics which they feel would be the most important ITSM topic areas for ITSM.tools to publish content on in 2020.
 The results were:

 |#||Topic||Percentage of Voters|

 |11.||Business relationship management (BRM)||14.3%|